 A sea-cucumber Perhaps the left end looks something like an intact penis (covered with warts), but equally the right end looks like a circumcised penis.

-Even though she's "always wanted to try" one, "sea cucumber" suggests the rarity of, and the disdain usually reserved for, the intact penis in the US, but Ahmet is a Muslim name, so he is almost certainly circumcised.
-It's not clear whether Jennifer would know this.
+Ambivalent.
+Even though she's "always wanted to try" one, "sea cucumber" suggests the rarity of, and the disdain usually reserved for, the intact penis in the USA.
+Since Jennifer is the sophisticated character, it may be her point of view we are expected to support.
+From his turban, Ahmet is a Sikh, so he is almost certainly intact, but Jennifer may not know this.

 Jungle2Jungle US, 1997

 There is mention of circumcision of the native people of the Amazon.
 (They do not practise it.)